West Elm

 The Marin delivers a convincing coastal-casual aesthetic with a depth and softness that photographs beautifully.
 Deep seat, wide arms, and a relaxed profile that works in livable, unprecious rooms.
 One of the more visually distinct pieces in the West Elm lineup.

 Priced in the same tier as the Harmony despite a similar construction spec.
 The Marin's down-fill cushions add cost without adding durability.
-For buyers prioritizing low-maintenance lounging, the value story is weak.
+For buyers prioritizing low-maintenance lounging, Marin's value falls short.

 What People Are Saying